Facilitators, Team Members

 - Perhaps someone has a tool that makes opening coconuts easier so maybe it doesn’t require as much effort as we thought?

-Maybe the orange has pips in it and also its more difficult then the banana?
+- Maybe the orange has pips in it and also it’s more difficult than the banana?

 A helpful tool for big planning

 The Relative estimation line is one technique that can help with this sort of thing allowing for quick and easy estimation based on past experience.
 This line should contain reference stories that have already been estimated (or preferably completed) and allows the team to compare previous work.

 - ‘Okay we have story A, is this bigger than the 3 points we have here?’